open5e/open5e/source/monsters/tome-of-beasts/V/vesiculosa.rst

 **Verdant.** The vesiculosa’s sap seeps into the soil, promoting lush vegetation.
 At any given time, 3d6 beneficial fruits (fruit, nuts, figs, dates) can be found within 30 feet of the vesiculosa.
-These have the same effect as berries from a goodberry spell, but they retain their potency for one week after being picked or after the vesiculosa is killed.
+These have the same effect as berries from a :ref:`srd:goodberry` spell, but they retain their potency for one week after being picked or after the vesiculosa is killed.